Kerolos-Gattas/Palindrome-Messages-REST-App/README.md

 Note: both test suites need to be run on a clean server in order to pass the tests.
 To clean the server, do the following:

 1- Delete JSON data file where the messages info is stored.
 The default location for that file is under "../data storage/data.json".
-The path for that file can be changed in the ConversationDataManager class
+The path for that file can be changed in the MessagesDataManager class

 2- Restart the server